 Working at the world’s best airport has made me realize the importance of service excellence and providing a pleasantly surprising experience for the customers.
-As HR professionals, we serve internal customers too, don’t we?
+As HR professionals in an employer branding agency, we serve internal customers too, don’t we?
 What are some lessons that we can learn from the service industry and apply to our internal customers – the employees?

 When we talk about having a customer-first mentality, you will probably think of the tagline, “The customer is always right.”
 But is that really the case?
 Perhaps not.
 Having the customer as your top priority doesn’t mean that you have to give them everything they demand for.
 Instead, it is really about having their best interest in mind and always thinking about how you can deliver the greatest value to them.

 For instance, you are aware that your organization is going through a massive project but one that will only last for the next few years.
 Your line manager wants to hire full time employees and insist on working through further deployment plans for this group after project ends.
 In the short term, it might seem to resolve the manpower issue.
 In the longer term, is hiring full time employees really the best for the organization?
 A short time solution could potentially lead to an issue of retrenchment later!
 Therefore, HR needs to take a firm stand at times to be a valuable partner and advise its internal customers on what’s best for them.
 Sometimes, a neutral party might in fact be in a better position to cover the blind spots of the line manager.
 Therefore, having a customer-first mentality is at times not easy because you need to upset the customer before they become enlightened on the good intent behind the tough decision.